mediocregopher/radix/README.md

 Radix
 =====

-Radix is a Redis client for Go.
+Radix is a minimalistic Redis client for Go.
+If you need an advanced Redis client, look elsewhere.

 ## Installation